thenexthub/Codira/docs/ErrorHandling.md

 here: 1) the memory management rules for CFErrors are unclear and potentially inconsistent.
 2) we need to know when an error is raised.

-In principle, we could import POSIX functions into Swift as throwing functions, filling in the error from `errno`.
+In principle, we could import POSIX functions into Codira as throwing functions, filling in the error from `errno`.
 It's nearly impossible to imagine doing this with an automatic import rule, however; much more likely, we'd need to wrap them all in an overlay.

-In both cases, it is possible to pull these into the Swift error handling model, but because this is likely to require massive SDK annotations it is considered out of scope for iOS 9/OS X 10.11 & Swift 2.0.
+In both cases, it is possible to pull these into the Codira error handling model, but because this is likely to require massive SDK annotations it is considered out of scope for iOS 9/OS X 10.11 & Codira 2.0.

 ### Unexpected and universal errors